Faculty of Medicine, University of Peradeniya

 Faculty of Medicine is one of the nine faculties in University of Peradeniya.
 It is considered to be one of the leading medical faculties in Sri Lanka which requires the highest entry qualification in GCE Advanced Level examination.
-It is the second faculty of Medicine in Sri Lanka.

 Overview

 Faculty of Medicine is situated at the Galaha Junction, Peradeniya, on the other side of the entrance to the Royal Botanical Garden of Peradeniya.
 In addition to the buildings located in the main campus, faculty operates a rural field practice area known as "Hindagala Community Health Project" covering 62 square kilometers and with a population of 20,000.